• Home |

 What Is the Number of Black Americans Killed by Guns Annually?

-Dating back to 1999, black Americans have died at higher rates than any other race.
-In the first two decades of the 21st century, black Americans died at twice the rate of any other race.
+Black Americans have died at higher rates than any other race dating back to 1999.
+Black Americans died at twice the rate of any other race during the first two decades of the 21st century.

-Firearm-related deaths spiked after 2020, but it was black Americans who suffered the most.
-In 2020, firearm-related deaths of black Americans increased by 37%, whereas white deaths increased by 4%.
+Black Americans suffered the most in the spike in firearm-related deaths after 2020.
+In 2020, firearm-related deaths of black Americans increased by 37%, whereas the rate for white Americans rose by only 4%.

 What Is the Impact of Gun Violence on Black Americans by Age Range?

-Black Americans between the ages of 15 and 34 comprise the highest per capita rate of homicide victims at 53.5 per 100,000.
-Sadly, the demographic represents only three percent of the U.S. population but accounted for 35% of the nation’s homicide victims in 2023.
+At 53.5 per 100,000, black Americans between the ages of 15 and 34 comprise the highest per capita rate of homicide victims.
+This demographic represents only 3% of the U.S. population but accounted for 35% of the nation's homicide victims in 2023.
 1

 Black-on-Black Gun Deaths and Murders Per Year

-In 2019, 89% of black American homicides were perpetrated by another black American.
-Similarly, 79% of white victims were murdered by another white person.
+In 2019, 89% of black American homicides were perpetrated by other black Americans.
+Similarly, 79% of white victims were murdered by other white people.
 4

-In 2021, there were 2,510 black American homicide offenders, according to the FBI, compared to 1,903 white homicide offenders.
-When we compare the population sizes, we see that black Americans are arrested for homicides at a rate of 6.5 per 100,000, and the second highest homicide offenders, white Americans, are arrested at a rate of 0.8 per 100,000.
+According to the FBI, there were 2,510 black American homicide offenders in 2021.
+There were 1,903 white homicide offenders in comparison.
+When we compare population sizes, we see that black Americans are arrested for homicides at a rate of 6.5 per 100,000.
+The second-highest homicide offenders, white Americans, are arrested at a rate of 0.8 per 100,000.
 2

 How Does Gun Death Risk Differ Between Black and White Americans?

-In 2023, black Americans were 1.6 times more likely to be the victims of a firearm-related homicide than white Americans.
+In 2023, black Americans were 1.6 times more likely to become victims of firearm-related homicide than white Americans.

-Black men are 6.9 times more likely to die than black women and 1.8 times more likely than white men.
-However, white women are 1.1 times more likely to die in a firearm-related homicide than black women.
+Black men are 6.9 times more likely to die from firearm-related causes than black women, and 1.8 times more likely than white men.
+Interestingly, white women are 1.1 times more likely to die in a firearm-related homicide than black women.

 How Prevalent is Gun-Related Suicide Among Black Americans?